IndoNLP/nusa-crowd/README.md

 - PR your branch back to this repo and ping the admins
 - An admin will review and approve your PR or ping you for changes

-Details for contributor acknowledgements and rewards can be found [here](#Thank-you)
+Details for contributor acknowledgements and rewards can be found [here](#Thank-you).

 ## Get started!